-Competition in the Hotel Industry or strategic group tends to converge around the bases of its appeal.
+Competition in the Hotel Industry or strategic group tends to converge around the basis of its appeal.

 Some Hotels compete principally on price and functionality.
 Their appeal is functional.
 Other Hotels compete on generating positive feelings.
 Their appeal is emotional.

-A new value-cost frontier can often be opened by shifting the appeal or a Hotel product and service from one basis to another, or by blending the sources of its appeal.
+A new value-cost frontier can often be opened by shifting the appeal of a Hotel product and service from one basis to another, or by blending the sources of its appeal.

 - Listen to your customers and noncustomers characterize your Hotel.